 A new reserve for crisis in the agricultural sector

-63. A new Reserve for crises in the agricultural sector, to bring support in case of major crises affecting agricultural production or distribution, will be included under Heading 2 with a maximum annual amount of EUR [X to Y] euro.
+64. A new reserve for crises in the agricultural sector, to bring support in case of major crises affecting agricultural production or distribution, will be included under Heading 2 with an amount of EUR [X to 1 500 million].